kushagras71/ML_DL_Model_Deployment/Tensorflow_Models/MNIST_WEB/README.md

 # MNIST Classifier.

-The TensorFlow model was built in JavaScript and whenever this script is executed i.e. the webpage is accessed or it is refreshed, the model start it training using the built-in MNIST dataset.
+The TensorFlow model was built in JavaScript and whenever this script is executed i.e. the webpage is accessed or it is refreshed, the model start it training using the built-in MNIST dataset in the browser itself.

 <img src="https://github.com/kushagras71/ML_DL_Model_Deployment/blob/master/Tensorflow_Models/MNIST_WEB/output_images/MNIST_Classifier_1.png" width=900 height=400>